Cynthia Kindgren MS/LCPC

 "I left my first appointment with Cynthia feeling very hopeful that I would find the help I need and I did.
 Cynthia is a talented therapist, possessing the ability to help sift through the garbage and identify core issues.
 This helped me learn a lot about myself, how to identify the onset of depression, as well as learning techniques to redirect myself when undesirable feelings or behaviors began to surface.
 I am very grateful to Cynthia Kindgren for the positive changes she brought to my life as a talented and dedicated therapist." –Verna

 My passion is helping people who have experienced emotional/physical trauma, neurocognitive deficits or medical injury/issues.
 I create a safe but challenging environment for people in which they can identify and explore the different parts of themselves.
-As an IFS therapist, I believe we all have multiple parts of ourselves and a core self that can help guide, and eventually heal our parts.
+As an Internal Family Systems (IFS) informed therapist, I believe we all have multiple parts of ourselves and a core self (spirit) that can help guide, and eventually heal our parts.

 In 2007 I received Hypnosis certification.
 In 2010 I became trained in EMDR.
 In 2012 I became an AMEN certified provider.
 In 2021 I became an IFS informed therapist.
-In 2023 I became a Syzygy trained therapist.
+In 2023 I became a Syzygy Level 3 trained therapist.
 I have worked in a variety of settings providing assessments and treatment to children, adults, couples and families.
+In 2024 I became certified in EMDR by EMDRI.

 I have personal knowledge of how to effectively cope with tragedy and manage pain.
 I sustained a spinal cord injury in 1991 which resulted in quadriplegia.
-I was paralyzed from the neck down, confined to a wheel chair that I operated by blowing in a straw.
+I was paralyzed from the neck down, confined to a wheelchair that I operated by blowing in a straw.
 Over the years, I have relearned how to dress myself, feed myself, sit, stand and I now walk with a cane.
 I have learned how to access and utilize the incredible power of the mind to reduce suffering and pain.
-I have strategies and techniques that can help individuals and their family members cope with the many changes that follow a serious illness or injury.
+I have strategies and techniques that can help individuals, and their family members, cope with the many changes that follow a serious medical condition, illness or injury.